Papewhit/pxpincher_ros/README.md

 This metapackage is intended for controlling and simulating the PhantomX Pincher robot at the RST.

+Please note that this noetic-devel branch is adapted from kinetic-devel and has not been tested thoroughly.

 Installation
 ------------

-First, make sure that ROS is installed properly (we are currently on ROS kinetic).
+First, make sure that ROS is installed properly (we are currently on ROS noetic).
 This package utilizes [ros_control](http://wiki.ros.org/ros_control) for controlling the robot:

-    sudo apt-get install ros-kinetic-ros-control ros-kinetic-ros-controllers
+    sudo apt-get install ros-noetic-ros-control ros-noetic-ros-controllers

 Now it is time to checkout this package: